Placing and routing quantum LDPC codes in multilayer superconducting hardware: Code Availability

 \section{Code Availability}

-The code used to run HAL and produce layouts of QECCs can be made available upon reasonable request.
+The code used to run and produce layouts of QECCs is available at \cite{hal_github}.
 A database of all laid out codes is provided in Table~\ref{tab:metrics_database} and can also be viewed at \cite{hal_database}.